Trigger Warning: abortion.

 Many pro-choice people correctly point out that most abortions take place early in the pregnancy, when the child is an embryo, not a foetus.
-The implication here is that an embryo has a questionable status as a life form, a sentiment I take issue with as I am the sister to 7 miscarried siblings, & I have seen the devastation a miscarriage causes time & time again.
+The implication here is that an embryo has a questionable status as a life form (note: it may not yet be a viable human, but it is a separate organism), a sentiment I take issue with as I am the sibling to 7 miscarried siblings, & I have seen the devastation a miscarriage causes time & time again.
 Unless the people brandishing this harsh argument wish to tell everyone who has ever miscarried not to mourn, I personally feel that they should have more tact when discussing the matter.

-Unfortunately, there are some people who have used to this argument to tell disabled people, to their faces no less, that their mother should have aborted them.
-Of course, telling the mother they should have had an abortion is as anti-choice as telling them they shouldn’t have had one, a hypocrisy I find particularly distasteful.
+Unfortunately, there are some people who have used to this argument to tell disabled people, to their faces no less, that they themselves should have been aborted.
+Of course, telling the parent that they should have had an abortion is as anti-choice as telling them they shouldn’t have had one, a hypocrisy I find particularly distasteful.
 This argument is also completely useless when you consider that not everyone is born disabled, including yours truly.
-There was no way my current condition could have been predicted during pregnancy, & suggesting that when someone becomes disabled they should be put down like a horse with a broken leg is nothing short of genocide.
+There was no way my current condition could have been predicted during pregnancy, & suggesting that when someone becomes disabled they should be put down like a horse with a broken leg is nothing short of eugenics.

 Bringing up a disabled child is a huge undertaking, & not everyone is in a position to be able to do that.
-In many cases an abortion is the right thing for both mother & child.
-However, disability itself being used as a justification for abortion undermines our existence and only adds to the stereotype that we are weak & helpless beings who deserve pity.
-Given that many become disabled later in life, it’s not like abortion would eradicate the issue anyway.
+In many cases an abortion is the right thing for both parent & child.
+However, disability being used as a justification for abortion undermines our existence and only adds to the stereotype that we are weak & helpless beings who deserve pity.
+Given that many become disabled later in life, it’s not like abortion would eradicate the disability anyway.

 You may be wondering at this point why I’m pro-choice.
-It’s worth noting that while we can try to imagine how we would react in particular situations, it’s impossible to predict it accurately unless you have experienced that situation yourself, & so you’re hardly able to make a judgement.
+It’s worth noting that while we can try to imagine how we would react in particular situations, it’s impossible to predict it accurately unless you have experienced that situation yourself, & so you’re hardly able to pass judgement.

-However, the true reason I am pro-choice has nothing to do with morals or ethics.
-Instead, it has everything to do with reality.
-It doesn’t matter whether abortion is legal or not; people are going to try & abort pregnancies, & did so when abortion was illegal in this country.
-Allowing access to safe abortions saves lives.
+However, the true reason I am pro-choice has less to do with morals or ethics, and more to do with reality.
+It doesn’t matter whether abortion is legal or not; people are going to try & abort pregnancies, & did so when abortion was illegal.
+Allowing access to safe, legal abortions saves lives.
 It also reduces the risk of irreparable damage preventing future pregnancies.
-If people were truly pro-life, they would value the life of the mother as much as that of the child.
+If people were truly pro-life, they would value the life of the parent as much as that of the child.